 Essentially, this volume uses food systems to redesign the city and to forge more equitable relationships between producers and consumers, local farms and the city government, urban populations and the hinterland, and communities of varied socio-economic backgrounds.
 The hope for this project is to be a repository of information; a physical bridge between the various disciplines: designers to community advocates; artists and policy makers; the farmer, the student, and curious reader.

-To collaborate, please contact Andrea (firstname.lastname@example.org).
+For inquiries, contact Andrea (firstname.lastname@example.org).

 Table of Contents (Draft)